kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 I don’t know where Cadence came from.
 I think she’s always been with me.

-She might be my friend.
+She might be my friend (but she’s kind of a pest).

 She speaks when I don’t.
 Or won’t.
 Or can’t.